camunda/camunda-docs/docs/components/best-practices/development/understanding-transaction-handling-c7.md

 ---

 :::caution Camunda Platform 7 only
 This best practice targets Camunda Platform 7.x only!
-Zeebe, the workflow engine used in Camunda Cloud, as a very different transactional behevaior, please visit [dealing with problems and exceptions](../dealing-with-problems-and-exceptions/).
+Zeebe, the workflow engine used in Camunda Platform 8, as a very different transactional behevaior, please visit [dealing with problems and exceptions](../dealing-with-problems-and-exceptions/).
 :::

 Try to carefully study and fully understand the concepts of wait states (save points) acting as *transaction boundaries* for technical (ACID) transactions.
 In case of technical failures, they are by default rolled back and need to be retried either by the user or the background job executor.